Christopher K. Morgan Premieres DISSOLVING at The Alden, Now thru 3/15

 The Alden in McLean will present the world premiere of a groundbreaking new dance created by Christopher K. Morgan & Artists (CKM&A), which explores themes related to climate change.
-"Dissolving" will be presented along with three other works for two evenings, at 8 p.m. on Friday, March 14, and Saturday, March 15.
+"Dissolving" will be presented along with three other works for two evenings, at 8 p.m. tonight, March 14, and Saturday, March 15.
 Tickets are $27/$18 for McLean tax district residents.
 The theatre is located at 1234 Ingleside Avenue, inside the McLean Community Center.

 CKM&A returns to The Alden for a third year, having presented "movement" in 2013 and "Limited Visibility" in 2012.